What is a topographical survey?

 What is included in a topographical survey?

 A topographical survey can be a 3d model, a 2d map or a plan showing physical features.
-Features could be structures, utility covers, areas of ground cover, trees or vegetation.
+Topographical features surveyed could be structures, utility covers, areas of ground cover, trees or vegetation.
 Levels are shown with breaklines to control the shape of the surface model and contours to join points of equal level.

 See how drones can supplement a survey with improved deliverables, safety and speed of data acquisition.